 The position of the house means it is impossible to provide car-parking on site; the absence of expensive basement excavation allows the apartments to be truly affordable.

 Parramatta Council’s Design Excellence Advisory Panel was glowing about the pre-DA presentation:

 The Panel are supportive of this skilful proposal.
 It demonstrates inventive and refined sensitivity to the complex issues of this site and its complicated, diffuse urban context.
 It also offers a high quality architectural response to the heritage item with a successful handling of the potentially difficult scale transition.’

-© Hill Architects in association with Hill Thalis Architecture and Urban Projects – DA 2015; Approval February 2016; Tender Documentation 2016; Construction to commence early 2017.
+© Hill Architects in association with Hill Thalis Architecture and Urban Projects – Development Approval 2016; Tender Documentation 2016-17; Construction expected to commence 2018.